Utah Administrative Code

 (6) A researcher or organization shall provide a copy of the report or publication produced using Board data to the Superintendent at least 10 business days prior to the public release.

-(7) Requests for data that disclose student information may only be provided in accordance with Section 53A-1-1409 and FERPA, incorporated herein by reference, and may include:
+(7) Requests for personally identifiable student data that may only be provided in accordance with Section 53E-9-308 and FERPA, and may include:

 (a) student data that are de-identified, meaning that a reasonable person in the school community who does not have personal knowledge of the relevant circumstances could not identify student(s) with reasonable certainty;